project-hadron/discovery-transition-ds/docs/source/components/intro.rst

 Introduction
 ------------

 Project Hadron has been built to bridge the gap between data scientists and data engineers.
-More specifically between machine learning business outcomes and the final product.
-It translates the work of data scientists into meaningful, production ready solutions that can be easily managed by product engineers.
+More specifically between machine learning business outcomes or use case and a product pipeline.
+It translates the work of data scientists into meaningful, production ready solutions that can be easily integrated into a DevOps, CI/CD pipeline.

-Project Hadron is a core set of abstractions that are the foundation of the three key elements that represent data science, those being: (1) feature engineering, (2) the construction of synthetic data with simulators, and generators (3) and statistics and machine learning algorithms for discovery and creating models.

 Project Hadron provides a clear separation of concerns, whilst maintaining the original intentions of the data scientist, that can be passed to a production team.
-It offers trust between the data scientists teams and product teams.
-It brings with it transparency and traceability, dealing with bias, fairness, and knowledge.
-The resulting outcome provides the product engineers with adaptability, robustness, and reuse; fitting seamlessly into a microservices solution that can be language agnostic.
+It offers trust in the form of expected delivery and no code integration between the data scientists teams and product teams.
+It brings with it transparency and traceability, dealing with bias, fairness, and knowledge and presents data profiling and data legacy.
+The resulting outcome provides DevOps with adaptability, robustness, and reuse, fitting seamlessly into a microservices architecture.

 Project Hadron is designed using Microservices.
 Microservices is an architectural style for building software applications as a collection of small, independently deployable services that work together to provide a